AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 ## Building

-Before building the project, create a BRCPath environment variable on your system.
+Before building, create a `BRCPath` environment variable on your system.
 The variable should point to the root directory of your Bomb Rush Cyberfunk installation.
 It’s used to locate the necessary DLLs (Assembly-CSharp.dll).

 ## Credits/Special Thanks